IzeLeam/KScoreboard/README.md

 # KScoreboard

 Welcome to KScoreboard!
-This is a easier way to create scoreboards for your server.
+This is an easier way to create scoreboards for your server.

+Please report any issues you find.

 ## Features